nt74/srt-streamer-enhanced/README.md

 * **Operating System:** Debian/Ubuntu or Rocky Linux/RHEL (or equivalent distributions with GStreamer 1.0+ support).
 * **RAM:** Allocate approximately 1 GB of RAM per simultaneous SRT stream planned.
 For the maximum of 10 streams, at least 10 GB of RAM is recommended.
 * **CPU/GPU:** CPU usage is expected to be relatively low as the application primarily shuffles TS packets between file input and the SRT protocol (demuxing/remuxing) rather than performing computationally intensive transcoding or encoding.
 GPU is not utilized.
 * **Network:** A stable network connection with sufficient bandwidth (considering stream bitrate + SRT overhead) is required.
-Network tuning (via `start.sh` or system configuration) is recommended for optimal performance, especially for high-bitrate streams.
+Network tuning (via `network-tuning.sh` and systemd) is recommended for optimal performance, especially for high-bitrate streams.

 ## Target Environments